 In 2006 in honor of Dr. Helen Heineman's retirement and her service to Framingham the Ecumenical Center was renamed the Helen Heineman Ecumenical and Cultural Center.
 We welcomed the Dr. Timothy Flanagan as the 6th President and (fifteenth head administrator) to Framingham.
 October of 2010, we became Framingham State University.
 In Fall of 2011 North Hall Dormitory was opened to students.

 The College’s proud and diverse traditions and history continue today.
 Its alumni have gone on to careers as teachers, business and community leaders, nutritionists, scientists, university presidents, politicians, media personalities, artists, screenwriters, and many other professions, and have achieved renown.
 Beginning with three students in 1839, the College today has approximately 6,100 students enrolled in a variety of degree programs designed to meet their educational and career goals, as well as the needs of the Commonwealth of Massachusetts and the rest of the world.
-Framingham State University looks forward to celebrating our 175th anniversary in 2014.
+Framingham State University is currently celebrating our 175th anniversary.

 Written by Christopher Carden, Special Collections Librarian